mourelatos-lab/TERA-Seq_manuscript/README.md

     conda env create -f teraseq-env.yml

 This will install `teraseq` environment.
 In case yml installation doesn't work you can try to install the environment using the provided `teraseq-env.txt` using the same command.

+Note: To speed up the installation I would strongly recommend you to use [mamba](https://github.com/mamba-org/mamba).

 In case you need a manual installation, you can also use:

     # Intiate environment